YonatanHen/job-applications-project/README.md

 The project offers every job seeker to create a user, add profile details (one-to-one relationship), and jobs applications details (one-to-many/many-to-one).
 All of those are available for create/read/update/delete.

-This is V1 of the project, currently in progress: Entity rules, and more exception handling.
-The frontend interface is still in consideration.

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Tech Stack